Growth and collapse of subsystem complexity under random unitary circuits: Counting distinguishable states

 To make the fidelity between a typical pair small, we need $r \ll d$.
 Suppose the tolerance parameter $\varepsilon$ is much larger than the typical fidelity, $\sqrt{r/d} \ll \varepsilon \ll 1$.
 Then (\ref{var}) gives $\log \Pr(\varepsilon) = -\frac{\pi^2rd}{4}\varepsilon^2$ so there are $\exp\left(\frac{\pi^2}{4}\varepsilon^2rd \right)$ states with all pairwise fidelities less than $\varepsilon$. \end{remark}

 Note the following slightly counterintuitive aspect of this result.
 A quantum channel that outputs a maximally mixed state for all inputs has zero capacity.
-Moreover, if the output has maximal entropy minus a few bits, then the capacity is at most a few bits.
+Moreover, if the output has maximal entropy minus a few bits, then the quantum capacity is at most a few bits.
 In this sense, such density matrices contain little quantum information.
 However, the results above imply that one can find a very large number of nearly orthogonal density matrices with entropy just a few bits less than maximal.
-In other words, such density matrices can accurately encode the geometry of high dimensional subspaces~\cite{winter2005quantumclassicalmessageidentification,Hayden_2012,Hayden:2017xed}.
+In other words, channels with such outputs can have a high capacity for the classical and quantum identification problems, accurately (but not exactly) encoding the geometry of high dimensional subspaces~\cite{winter2005quantumclassicalmessageidentification,Hayden_2012,Hayden:2017xed}.